billsix/cprogrammingbook/doc/06-Structs.rst

 We now have two variables, v1 and v2.
-If all the necessary objects are defined at the end of the structure declaration, the way that v1 was, then the tag becomes unneccessary (except if it is needed later for use with sizeof and in casts) and is often not present.
+If all the necessary objects are defined at the end of the structure declaration, the way that v1 was, then the tag becomes unnecessary (except if it is needed later for use with sizeof and in casts) and is often not present.

 The two variables are structured objects, each containing three separate